pradnyashil012/cryptonaukri-backend/readme.md

 - /applyJob = To Apply for a job
 - /findJob/:jobID = To find a specific Job

+#### Internship [/api/v1/internship]
+- /postInternship = To Post an Internship
+- /findInternship = To Find Internship (different queries to be added)
+- /applyInternship = To Apply for an Internship
+- /findInternship/:internshipID = To find a specific Internship

 ### Todo List :
 - ~~Adding Endpoint for Updating Password.~~
 - ~~Adding Endpoint for Forget Password thing.~~